-- IELTS test in India – October 2015 (Academic Module) Thanks to A who took the IELTS test in India...
+- IELTS test in Sydney, Australia – December 2016 (Academic Module) Our friend N took the IELTS test in Australia and...

 - IELTS test in India and Pakistan – June 2016 (General Training) Two IELTS test takers from India and Pakistan remembered the...